Obama Proposal Combines High-Stakes Poker on Federal Budget, Important Proposals for Low-Income People

 - An understanding of the nation's responsibility to help high-poverty communities rebuild.
 The budget calls for the creation of Promise Zones that will be strengthened by improving affordable housing, expanding educational opportunities, reducing violence, and providing tax incentives for hiring workers who live within the community.
 The Promise Neighborhoods and Choice Neighborhoods initiatives are greatly expanded to provide a $700 million investment, while the Byrne Criminal Justice Innovation grants will invest $35 million to reduce crime and violence.

-- Preserving student aid for low-income students and supporting innovative educational models that connect student to good jobs.
+- Preserving student aid for low-income students and supporting innovative educational models that connect students to good jobs.
 The budget proposes increasing the maximum Pell Grant award to $5,785 and taking steps to fully fund the Pell program.
 To increase affordability and quality in higher education through state policy reform, the President's budget proposes a new $1 billion Race to the Top fund.
 Two new competitive grant programs would also support innovative education and training models that help prepare individuals at all skill levels for jobs in high-demand sectors.
 These include $8 billion for a Community College to Career Fund that would support training programs closely connected to local labor market needs and $42 million for a dual enrollment demonstration project for both high school and adult students.

 - A commitment to ensuring that the safety net is there for those who need it, including fully implementing the Affordable Care Act, making permanent the improvements to the Earned Income Tax Credit, Child Tax Credit, and American Opportunity Tax Credit that were only temporarily extended through 2017 by the fiscal cliff deal, and averting a cut to Supplemental Nutrition Assistance Program benefits that is scheduled to take effect this fall.
 Means-tested programs are also not affected by the proposed changes to how inflation adjustments are made to Social Security.